From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 Hexagonal Architecture (Ports and Adapters)

-Also known as Ports and Adapters, the Hexagonal Architecture isolates the logic of the domain of external systems using Ports (interfaces) and Adapters (implementations).
+Also known as Ports and Adapters, Hexagonal Architecture isolates domain logic from external systems using ports (interfaces) and adapters (implementations).

 - Why Use It?